Lucasta-B/FCA_Solution/project1-python-flask/README.md

 <!-- TOC -->

 ## Introduction
-Project 1 consist of building a Remote backup automation that can be invoked remotely using http.
+Project 1 consists of building a Remote backup automation that can be invoked remotely using http.
 The high level architecture is shown in figure 1 below.
 While this use case does not necessary reflect a real preactical case, it does server to demonstrate how automation can be invoked and controlled via a WEB (REST) API.

 ![](./docs/images/project1.png)
 <figcaption><b>Fig.1 - Project 1</b></figcaption>